All Episodes

 They don't want to make the sacrifices in their life for a huge change and challenge, like raising a child with a disability.

-When you start talking about this is all part of the this is just an offshoot.
+When you start talking about this is all part of the, this is just an offshoot.

-That's just not compatible.
+That's just not competitive.

 And of course, that started me looking into all of the brainiacs and all of the highly achieved people who were born poor.

-You know, you you they they they they can't speak for themselves.
+You know, they can't speak for themselves.

 It's absurd.